easybuilders/easybuild/docs/Implementing-easyblocks.rst

 Generic vs software-specific easyblocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Easyblocks can either be *generic* of *software-specific*.
+Easyblocks can either be *generic* or *software-specific*.

 Generic easyblocks implement a 'standard' software build and installation procedure that is used by multiple different
 software packages.
 A commonly used example is the
 `ConfigureMake <https://github.com/hpcugent/easybuild-easyblocks/blob/master/easybuild/easyblocks/generic/configuremake.py>`_
 generic easyblock, which implements the standard ``configure`` - ``make`` - ``make install`` installation procedure used
 by most GNU software packages.
-See also :ref:`generic_easyblocks`.

-Software-specific easyblocks implement the build and installation procedure for a particular software package.
+Software-specific easyblocks implement the build and installation procedure for a particular software package
+(see also :ref:`implementing_easyblocks_naming_scheme_module`).
-Typically this involves highly customised substeps, for example specyfing dedicated configuration options, creating
+Typically this involves highly customised substeps, for example specifying dedicated configuration options, creating
 or adjusting specific files, executing non-standard shell commands, etc. Usually a custom implementation of the
 sanity check is also included.

-Since EasyBuild v2.0, using a generic easyblock requires specifying the ``easyblock`` parameter in the easyconfig file;
+Since EasyBuild v2.0, using a generic easyblock requires specifying the ``easyblock`` parameter in the easyconfig file.
-if it is not specified, EasyBuild will try and find the software-specific easyblock derived from the software name.
+If it is not specified, EasyBuild will try and find the software-specific easyblock derived from the software name.

 The distinction between generic and software-specific easyblocks can be made based on the naming scheme that is used
-for an easyblock, see also :ref:`implementing_easyblocks_naming_scheme`.
+for an easyblock (see also :ref:`implementing_easyblocks_naming_scheme`).

+See also :ref:`generic_easyblocks`.

 .. _implementing_easyblocks_vs_easyconfigs: